ISISComputingGroup/ibex_developers_manual/IOC-Finishing-Touches.md

 * Unit fields if representing a value (`EGU` field) which may be blank
     * Units must be in ...

+Once done run from an epics terminal in your ioc's app db directory

+    `python C:\Instrument\Apps\EPICS\ISIS\DbUnitChecker\master\db_checker.py`

+To check it will not fail the build.

 ## 4. Macros

 If a macro can be set as part of the IOC (and can be reasonably set in the GUI) then a config file should be added to the run directory which contains a list of macros (i.e. `..\EPICS\ioc\master\<IOC Name>\iocBoot\<IOC Instance Name>\config.xml).
 The file is of the form: